AGI-LTI/MMU-RAGent-Preview/pages/getting-started.md

 <div markdown="1">

-Once a team is registered the organizers will contact them on their registered email (preferably gmail) and will be assigning the following items.
+Once a team is registered the organizers will contact you on their registered email (preferably gmail) and will be assigning the following items.

 1. Team ID
 2. ECR Repository ARN